-As a loyal Safari user, I am a great admirer of the work done by the WebKit team on today's fastest and most standards-compliant HTML rendering engine.
+As a Safari user, I am a great admirer of the work done by the WebKit team on today's fastest and most standards-compliant HTML rendering engine.
 A couple of years ago, however, I reported a bug which remains unfixed to this day.
 The bug is the following:

 WebKit basically ignores

 Content-Dispositioninformation, both when it is specified in the HTTP header and when it is specified in

 metatags within an HTML document.

 Let me give you an example from this website - the 404 error notification of a non-existent or missing page.
 The Mentat content management system, includes the following code for delivering error notifications:

 print "Status: $status\n"; print "Pragma: no-cache\n"; print "Cache-Control: no-cache\n"; print "X-Robots-Tag: noindex\n"; print "Content-Type: text/html\n"; print "Content-Disposition: inline; filename=\"error.html\"\n"; print "Content-Length: " . length($body) . "\n\n"; print $body; exit(0);